littermap/littermap/README.md

 ### Dependencies

-Install them with `yarn` and `import` them in the scripts.
+Install them with `yarn` and just `import` them in the scripts.
 The build system is going to automatically roll everything into a self-contained bundle and insert it into the end product.

 ## Known issues